History

 Architecture

-The first fortifications were two earth ramparts on an oval plan, separated by a moat from the 13th century.
-The outer slope of the main rampart was reinforced with at least one row of palisade, made of wooden logs about 0.5 meters thick.
+The manor and the neighboring settlement were located in an area without any major hills or outcrops.
+The first fortifications in Wojciechów were two circuits of earth ramparts on an oval plan, divided by a moat, supposedly built in the 13th century.
+The outer slope of the main rampart was reinforced with at least one row of palisade made of wooden logs about 0.5 meters thick.

 A brick building from the second half of the 14th century was erected in the southern part of the inner ward.
 It was built of stones and bricks, had dimensions of 9.3 x 28.2 meters, walls 1.2 meters thick and a single-track system, with three rooms in the ground floor.
 The shorter walls of the building were facing east and west, which provided good sunlight for the long southern wall.
 Two of the ground floor chambers: eastern and western, had the same dimensions, which were 6.9 x 8.4 meters.
 The middle room measuring 6.9 x 6.6 meters, was probably a transitional entrance room.
 At this part there was an external annex with dimensions of 2.4 x 3.6 meters.
 Most probably the building was two-story, because even the partition walls were of considerable thickness, and a small annex next to the southern wall could serve as a staircase.
 It is also possible that the central part of the building was higher than the side ones, forming a kind of tower.
 The façade of the building from the courtyard side could be decorated with glazed bricks, frequently found during archeological research.